yanagiba/swift-lint/Documentation/SuppressIssues.md

 When you just want to suppress everything, you give no rule identifier to the `suppress` call, and simply provide a pair of parenthesis `()`.

-> **Warning:** All future introduced rules will be suppressed as well, so use it with cautious.
+> **Warning:** All future introduced rules will be suppressed as well, so use it with caution.

 For example: